smitpi/PSToolKit/docs/docs/index.md

 - [`Find-OnlineModule`](https://smitpi.github.io/PSToolKit/Find-OnlineModule) -- Creates reports based on PSGallery.
 - [`Find-OnlineScript`](https://smitpi.github.io/PSToolKit/Find-OnlineScript) -- Creates reports based on PSGallery.
 Filtered by scripts
 - [`Format-AllObjectsInAListView`](https://smitpi.github.io/PSToolKit/Format-AllObjectsInAListView) -- Cast an array or psobject and display it in list view
-- [`Get-AllUsersInGroup`](https://smitpi.github.io/PSToolKit/Get-AllUsersInGroup) -- Get details of all users in a group
 - [`Get-CitrixClientVersion`](https://smitpi.github.io/PSToolKit/Get-CitrixClientVersion) -- Report on the CItrix workspace versions the users are using.
 - [`Get-CitrixPolicies`](https://smitpi.github.io/PSToolKit/Get-CitrixPolicies) -- Export Citrix Policies
 - [`Get-CommandFiltered`](https://smitpi.github.io/PSToolKit/Get-CommandFiltered) -- Finds commands on the system and sort it according to module